mikeCenters/NumberTextField/README.md

 # Change Log
+## v0.1.4
+    - Resolved the issue with cursor not moving correctly within bounds when a whitespace is added via the `NumberFormatter`.
+The cursor will now only stay within the range of the first and last number character.
+    - All instances of the `NumberFormatter.Locale` should be supported.
+    - All fractional digit settings are supported.
+    - Currency values, and those with a `.minimumFractionDigits` greater than 0, will retain the correct formatting while the text field is not active.
+While active, the text field allows the end-user to freely stay within the `.maximumFractionDigits`.

 ## v0.1.3
     - Added percent format support.

     - `NumberFormatter` now assigns the `value` and `text` properties.
     - Enhanced tracking of text field changes to refactor unnecessary code.
     - Extended moveCursorWithinBounds() to support percent numbers.

     Found Bug:
     - Update text is being called on update of @State value due to the updateUI method of ViewRepresentable.

 ## v0.1.2
     - Added currency format support.

     - Fixed issue where input is not allowing trailing zeroes within fractional numbers.

 ## v0.1.1
     - Added decimal format support.